rpwagner/pyodide-ext/README.md

   - '*'?
 - Consider committing these packages to the list of Pyodide packages

 ## Testing the Pyodide Distribution

 Test the build in the REPL console at: `https://{github-username}.github.io/{repo-name}/console.html`.

+Do an import and ensure the dependencies are declared correctly.

 ## Using the Pyodide Distribution